priyankshah217/AppiumTestAutomation/README.md

 This is implementation of PageFactory framework with Appium for Android device.

-Current framework provide basic implementation of PageFactory frame and demostrated on native android application.
+Current framework provide basic implementation of PageFactory frame and demonstrated on native android application.

-The same implementation for mobile sites and Hybrid apps will be covered later.

 Prerequisite